FrameOracle: Learning What to See and How Much to See in Videos: FrameOracle-41K Dataset

 \subsection{Data Gathering and Processing}

-All video–question pairs in FrameOracle-41K are sourced from LLaVA-Video-178K \citep{zhang2024llavavideo}, a large-scale VideoQA dataset that covers a wide range of scenarios and activities.
-From this corpus, we first select nearly 100k videos, each 2–3 minutes long, balancing adequate temporal context with a manageable annotation effort.
-We then apply a two-stage process to create the final dataset. \textit{Stage I (agent-based keyframe mining)} iteratively explores each video using a multimodal agent.
-At the end of exploration, the agent outputs a predicted answer with its confidence and assigns a relevance score to every visited frame. \textit{Stage II (filtering and verification)} first removes frames with relevance scores below a threshold, then verifies sufficiency by requiring three independent VLMs to answer correctly using only the remaining keyframes.
-Only instances that pass this verification are retained, finalizing the minimal sufficient frame count.
-An overview of the pipeline is shown in Figure~\ref{fig:data_pipeline}.
-Appendix~\ref{app:data_format} provides an example of a data instance in JSON format.
+All video-question pairs in FrameOracle-41K are sourced from LLaVA-Video-178K \citep{zhang2024llavavideo}, a large-scale dataset covering a wide range of scenarios and activities.\ From this corpus, we first select nearly 100K videos, each 2–3 minutes long, balancing sufficient temporal context with manageable annotation effort.\ The final dataset is created through a two-stage process (Figure~\ref{fig:data_pipeline}). \textit{Stage I (agent-based keyframe mining)} automatically extracts candidate keyframes using a multimodal agent that iteratively explores each video and assigns frame-level relevance scores. \textit{Stage II (filtering and verification)} first filters candidate keyframes by discarding frames with low relevance scores and then retains only those video–question pairs for which three independent VLMs can correctly answer the question using the remaining keyframes.
+This ensures that the remaining keyframes contain the necessary evidence to answer each question.
+We further conduct a human verification on 4,000 randomly sampled instances, achieving an inter-annotator agreement of 94\% and a verified accuracy of 93.3\%.\ This confirms the reliability of the automatically generated annotations.
+Prompts for data generation, an example dataset entry, the human verification details, and dataset visualizations are shown in Appendices~\ref{appendix:prompts}, ~\ref{app:data_format}, \ref{app:human_verification}, and \ref{app:dataset_examples}, respectively.